adoble/adr-j/INSTALL.md

 ## Windows

-1. Download the source code
+1. Download the source code.
-2. Run `mvn install`
+2. Make sure you have gradle installed (https://gradle.org/).
+3. Run `gradlew releaseJar`.
+This should create a file `build/releases/adr-j.jar`.
-3. Set the environment variable `ADR_HOME` to the the directory containing the target
+4. Set the environment variable `ADR_HOME` to the folder where you downloaded the source code.
+This should contain the `build` folder.
-4. Set the environment variable `EDITOR` or `VISUAL` to the location of the editor you what to use for editing the ADRs (e.g. Atom)
+5. Set the environment variable `EDITOR` or `VISUAL` to the location of the editor you what to use for editing the ADRs (e.g. Atom)
-5. Add `...\launch-scripts\adr.bat` to the `PATH` environment variable
+6. Add `%ADR_HOME%\launch-scripts\adr.bat` to the `PATH` environment variable

 You should now be able to type `adr` from the command line and see a response.